 13-15 October 2014

-I’ll be offering a workshop at the 44th annual meeting of the International Society for Exploring Teaching and Learning in Denver, CO.
-My workshop is titled: ‘Criminally Good Writing: Using Crime Fiction to Teach Writing.’
+I really enjoyed presenting my workshop at the 44th annual meeting of the International Society for Exploring Teaching and Learning in Denver, CO.
+My workshop was titled: ‘Criminally Good Writing: Using Crime Fiction to Teach Writing.’

 5-8 October 2014